May 24, 2016

 Emergency phone number:

-Children ages 12 and younger and active-duty military personnel with ID are free.
+$5 donation at the gate ages 13 and older.
+12 and under and active-duty military personnel with ID are free.

 Partial list of rules and regs